Image Codec in CVE-Agent-Bench — 4 vulnerabilities tested

 - Buffer underflow in frame boundary handling where read pointers exceed data bounds

-libjxl vulnerabilities test an agent's ability to understand image format parsing and decoding state machines.
+Image codec vulnerabilities test an agent's ability to understand image format parsing and decoding state machines.
 The codebase requires understanding of compression algorithms, color space conversions, and frame handling.
 Bugs often involve boundary conditions in decoder loops or incorrect calculations in memory allocation.
 Agents must generate fixes that safely handle arbitrary image inputs while maintaining the performance characteristics needed for real-time decoding in web browsers.

 Image codecs are particularly high-impact because they process untrusted user input (any image on the web) in browsers that serve billions of users.
 A single decoder bug can become a zero-day affecting major browser versions.

-Agent performance on libjxl
+Agent performance on image codec

 Per-project performance data is not yet published.
-Aggregate results across all projects are available at the full results page, where you can view individual agent pass rates and costs.
+Aggregate results across all codebases are available at the full results page, where you can view individual agent pass rates and costs.
 The benchmark methodology documents the evaluation process in detail.

-Related projects
+Related codebases

-Projects with similar codec and data transformation challenges:
+Codebases with similar codec and data transformation challenges:

-- libarchive, multi-format parsing with decompression
+- Archive Library, multi-format parsing with decompression

 Explore more